Bengali Muslims: 1947 Partition and Bangladesh

 An important moment in the history of Bengali self-determination was the Lahore Resolution in 1940, which was promoted by politician A. K. Fazlul Huq.
 The resolution initially called for the creation of a sovereign state in the "Eastern Zone" of British India.
 However, its text was later changed by the top leadership of the Muslim League.
 The Prime Minister of Bengal Huseyn Shaheed Suhrawardy proposed an independent, undivided, sovereign "Free State of Bengal" in 1947.
 Despite calls from liberal Bengali Muslim League leaders for an independent United Bengal, the British government moved forward with the Partition of Bengal in 1947.
 The Radcliffe Line made East Bengal a part of the Dominion of Pakistan.
 It was later renamed as East Pakistan, with Dhaka as its capital.

 The East Pakistan Awami Muslim League was formed in Dhaka in 1949.
-The organisation's name was later secularised as the Awami League in 1955.
+The organisation's name was later secularised as the Awami League in 1955 with the support o Maulana Bhasani.
 The party was supported by the Bengali bourgeoisie, agriculturalists, the middle class, and the intelligentsia.

 Sir Khawaja Nazimuddin, Mohammad Ali of Bogra, and H. S. Suhrawardy, all of whom were Bengali Muslims, each served as Pakistan's prime minister during the 1950s; however, all three were deposed by the military-industrial complex in West Pakistan.
-The Bengali Language Movement in 1952 received strong support from Islamic groups, including the Tamaddun Majlish.
+The Bengali language movement in 1952 received strong support from Islamic groups, including the Tamaddun Majlish.
 Bengali nationalism increased in East Pakistan during the 1960s, particularly with the Six point movement for autonomy.
 The rise of pro-democracy and pro-independence movements in East Pakistan, with Sheikh Mujibur Rahman as the principal leader, led to the Bangladesh Liberation War in 1971.

 Bangladesh was founded as a secular Muslim majority nation.
 In 1977, however, President Ziaur Rahman, trying to consolidate his power under martial law, removed secularism from the constitution and replaced it with "a commitment to the values of Islam."
 In 2010, the Bangladesh Supreme Court reaffirmed secular principles in the constitution.